Ghana–Togo relations: 1980 onwards

 In June 1983, when the PNDC was barely eighteen months old, groups opposed to the PNDC made a major attempt to overthrow it.
 Most of the rebels reportedly came from Togo.
 In August 1985, Togo in turn accused Ghana of complicity in a series of bomb explosions in Lomé, the Togolese capital.
 In July 1988, an estimated 124 Ghanaians were expelled from Togo.
 Nevertheless, relations subsequently improved significantly, leading in 1991 to the reactivation of several bilateral agreements.

 Greatly improved relations between Ghana and Togo, especially after October 1990 when opposition pressure forced Eyadéma to agree to a transition to multiparty democracy, however, could hardly disguise the persistence of old mutual fears of threats to internal security.
 For instance, less than three weeks after Ghana's Fourth Republic was inaugurated, an immense refugee problem was created in Ghana.
 Following random attacks and killings of civilians in Lomé by Eyadéma's army on January 26, 1993, hundreds of thousands of terrorized Togolese began fleeing into Ghana.
 At the end of January, Ghanaian troops were placed on high alert on the Ghana-Togo border, although Obed Asamoah, the Ghanaian minister of foreign affairs, assured all concerned that there was no conflict between Ghana and Togo.

 Sporadic shooting incidents in the spring continued to produce a regular flow of refugees into Ghana.
 By May, following Togo's partial closure of the border, all persons living in Togo, including diplomats, had to obtain a special permit from the Togolese interior ministry to travel to Ghana by road.
 Travelers from Ghana were allowed into Togo but were not permitted to return.
 By early June, half of Lomé's 600,000 residents were estimated to have fled to neighboring Ghana and Benin.

 At the beginning of 1994, relations between Ghana and Togo became even worse.
 On January 6, a commando attack occurred in Lomé, which Togolese authorities described as an attempt to overthrow Eyadéma.
 The Togolese government accused Ghana of direct or indirect involvement and arrested Ghana's chargé d'affaires in Lomé.
 Togolese troops then bombarded a border post, killing twelve Ghanaians.
 Camps for Togolese refugees in Ghana also were reportedly bombarded.
 The Ghanaian government announced that it would press Togo to compensate the families of those killed.
 By mid-year, however, relations had improved markedly.
 In August Togo supported the nomination of Rawlings for the post of Economic Community of West African States (ECOWAS) chairman.
 Thereafter, a joint commission was set up to examine border problems, in mid-November a Ghanaian ambassador took up residence in Togo for the first time since the early 1980s, and Togo was considering the reopening of its border with Ghana.

+2000 onwards

+Ghana and Togo's relations are getting better than before with the two countries pursuing projects that will enhance their mutual economic interests.